Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 Variables are an abstract manipulable containers for storing data values they can be used throughout the Lua file.
 The data from the variable can be updated based on assigning a new value from it.

 ### Declaring
-To declare a variable assign the specfied `type` of the variable, it could be `global` or `local`; Default value: `global`.
-Followed by the `name` of the variable, name it what-ever you want.
-Followed by an assignment operator `=` to assign the specified `value` of the variable.
+To declare a variable assign the specified `type` of the variable, it could be a `global` type by adding nothing or a `local` type by declaring with the `local` keyword before the variable `name`.
+After you determine the variable type add the `name` of the variable, name it what-ever you want but there are rules when naming variables.
+Followed by an assignment operator <kbd>=</kbd> to assign the specified `value` of the variable.

 Example:
 ```lua